Butterfly Stretch

 A compromised back position during the Butterfly Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Forcing knees down for optimal results.
+Forcing knees down with hands aggressively.

 Bouncing or using momentum during the Butterfly Stretch takes work away from your Adductors and puts your connective tissue at risk.
 Control the weight through the full range — if you can't, lower the load.